Polyconseil/getconf/README.rst

     allowed_hosts = config.getlist('django.allowed_hosts', ['*'])

 All settings have a type (default is text), and accept a default value.
-They use namespaces for easier reading.
+They use namespaces (think 'sections') for easier reading.

 With the above setup, ``getconf`` will try to provide ``db.host`` by inspecting the following options in order (it stops at the first defined value):